grnet/ganetimgr/docs/source/install.rst

     OPERATING_SYSTEMS_PROVIDER = 'image+default'
     OPERATING_SYSTEMS_SSH_KEY_PARAM = 'img_ssh_key_url'

-GannetiMgr will look for available images both from both sources.
+GanetiMgr will look for available images both from both sources.
 None of the above settings is required.

 There is also an autodiscovery mechanism for snf images, by setting snf-image url in settings.py as such::